thehyve/puppet-gb_backend/README.md

     sudo puppet module install puppetlabs-java -v 3.3.0 sudo puppet module install puppetlabs-postgresql -v 5.11.0

-    # Check Puppet version, Puppet 4.8 and Puppet 5 should be fine.
+    # Check Puppet version, Puppet 4.8-6.1.0 should be fine.
     puppet --version

 *Note:* module manages postgres database.
 It will create a database and user with password (see parameters [here](#application-db-parameters)) if it does note exist.